 How much is a 2005 Ocean View nickel worth?

-What Makes A 2005 Jefferson Buffalo Nickel rare?
+What Makes A 2005 Jefferson Buffalo Nickel Rare?

-These coins are collectible for modern coins and preferred for collectors since they have American Buffalo on the back side.
+These coins are collectible for modern coins and preferred for collectors since they have the American Buffalo on the back side.
 While high mintage of these coins makes them abundant on the market.

 Are all 2005 Buffalo nickels valuable?